cusitristan/Safe-Talk/README.md

 To take down containers:
 * type `docker-compose down`

-To see what containers are running:
+To see which containers are currently running:
 * type `docker ps`

 To stop a container:
 * type `docker stop <container_id>`

-To enter containers shell:
+To enter a containers shell:
 * type `docker exec -t -i <container_id> /bin/bash`

 To view logs from containers: